Texas Bluebonnet Facts

 Texas Bluebonnet Physical Description

 But, once the gorgeous flora does reach its full growth, the flower typically reaches a maximum height measuring around 24 in (60 cm).
-In addition to its size, the magnificent Texas Bluebonnet presents a striking visual image to those who encounter it.
+In addition to its size, the magnificent Texas Bluebonnet also presents a striking visual image to those who encounter it.

 - Kingdom: Plantae